mozilla/mozregression/README.md

 [mozregression](http://mozilla.github.com/mozregression) is an interactive regression range finder for Mozilla nightly builds.

 #install
+Please keep in mind that you need python 2 to get it working.
+Accordingly you will have to install the relevant version of pip.
+Depending upon your setup, the script might be called pip or pip2 (or may be something else).

 you can install mozregression with [setuptools](http://pypi.python.org/pypi/setuptools) or [pip](http://pypi.python.org/pypi/pip).
 [OS-specific instructions](http://mozilla.github.com/mozregression/)

 	easy_install mozregression